-The Estates General convention closed on June 27 with fireworks and celebration.
-Meanwhile, messages of support poured into the National Assembly from Paris and other French cities.
-The National Assembly held to its course of revolution, and it renamed itself the National Constituent Assembly.
-It addressed the king in polite but firm terms, requesting the removal of the troops that surrounded them.
-King Louis declared that he alone could judge the need for troops, and he stated that the troops had been deployed strictly as a precautionary measure.
+King Louis didn't accept the National Assembly's creation or declarations.
+He addressed the Estates General, saying that no taxes would be raised except by consent of representatives of the people and that never had any king done so much for any nation.
+The Estates General convention closed on June 27 with fireworks and celebration.As for the new body called the National Assembly, still at Versailles, messages of support came from Paris and other French cities.
+The National Assembly held to its course of revolution.
+It renamed itself the National Constituent Assembly, and it addressed the king in polite but firm terms, requesting the removal of the troops that surrounded them.
+King Louis responded, declaring that he alone could judge the need for troops, and he stated that the troops had been deployed strictly as a precautionary measure.

-In towns, mobs attacted tax offices.
-Soldiers threw down their weapons, and about half of the municipalities experiencing mob actions risings fell to new leadership that associated itself with the authority of the National Constituent Assembly.
+People outside of Paris were also rebelling.
+By mid-July a so-called "Great Fear" arose as peasants with property became afraid of imaginary bands of vagrants.
+There were actual attacks by mobs on manor houses and the castles of nobles, and some nobles were killed.
+In towns, mobs attacked tax offices.
+Soldiers threw down their weapons, and about half of the municipalities experiencing mob actions fell to new leadership that associated itself with the authority of the revolution's National Constituent Assembly.
 In some municipalities, revolutionary committees shared power with the town councils.

-Delegates to the National Constituent Assembly were alarmed by the spreading violence.
-They made speeches about lifting the yoke that for centuries had weighed upon the peasants.
-On August 4 the Assembly made the abolition of feudal privileges official.
-Nobles were prohibited from charging dues, from making people work on roads or from holding exclusive hunting rights.
+Delegates to the National Constituent Assembly, including respectable members of the business community (bourgeoisie), were alarmed by the spreading violence, but they added new positions to their program for revolution.
+There were speeches about lifting the yoke that for centuries had weighed upon the peasants, and on August 4 the Assembly made the abolition of feudal privileges official.
+Also, they prohibited nobles from charging dues, from making people work on roads and ended exclusive hunting rights.
 Courts run by nobles were abolished.
 Nobles were declared as no longer exempt from paying taxes.
 And the National Assembly ended obligations to pay tithes to the Church.

 Copyright © 2018 by Frank E. Smitha.
 All rights reserved.